socs-kul/socs-kul.github.io/_tutorials/compiling-c.md

 ## Alternative: Compiling C on Windows with MinGW

-If you can not make Windows Subsystem for Linux work or do not have access to Windows 10 AND refuse to use a Virtual Machine or Linux distribution, you may also have success with using MinGW.
-Note, that this description is from the previous years and we can not really support you if this does not work.
+If you cannot make Windows Subsystem for Linux work or do not have access to Windows 10 AND refuse to use a Virtual Machine or Linux distribution, you may also have success with using MinGW.
+Please be aware that this description pertains to previous years, and our ability to assist you might be limited if it proves ineffective.

 1. Get the MinGW installer: <https://sourceforge.net/projects/mingw/files/latest/download>
 1. Run this installer